hotosm/MapCampaigner/README.md

 On MacOS

+Assumptions:

+* You have chrome installed
+* You have brew installed
+* You have postgres.app installed

+For selenium tests you need to install chromedriver:

+    brew install chromedriver

+And ensure that the chromedriver executable is in your path:

+    export PATH=$PATH:/usr/local/bin/chromedriver

+(If you are using pycharm you could add this path to your test runner configuration.)

+Before you run the tests, be sure to launch the chromedriver:

+    chromedriver

+Brew installation of chromedriver will also give you notes on how to run this via launchd if you do not feel inclined to start chromedriver each time.

 Ensure you have your template_postgis etc. set up (described further up in this document) and that your path includes the Postgres.app bin directory: